Prarthana-Poojara/Dog-Breed-prediction/README.md

 # Dog-Breed-prediction
 A dog breed prediction project based on Transfer learning.
-In this notebook, I've trained the model elsewhere and loaded it in the notebook for perusal .
+There was an unexpected error while making predictionsin my latest trial even though the code ran just fine when tried previously